Biking from Long Branch to Spring Lake

 Surface and safety:

 About 70% of this route can be ridden on boardwalks except for summer weekends.
 The roads are amply wide for biking on the shoulder (though the shoulder is unmarked).
-The only danger, and it is worth noting, is that when biking north there are many diagonal parking spaces for cars.
+The only danger, and it is worth noting, is that when biking north on the streets there are many diagonal parking spaces for cars.
 Parking spaces are fought over during the peak season, and cars pull into and out of these diagonal spaces without seeing bikers.

 Points of interest: